Evident-Industrial/NDE_Open_File_Format/site/docs/versioning/version-4.0/transitioning-3.3-4.0/upgrade-json-setup.md

 !!! note
     This type of dataset is specific to the files saved with an Evident instrument and may be different with other vendors.

-Let's see how a version 3.3 firingSource dataset can be converted to a FiringSource datasets item in version 4.0:
+This example shows how a version 3.3 firingSource dataset can be converted to a FiringSource datasets item in version 4.0:

 === "4.0"